Genivia/RE-flex/doc/index.md

 The RE/flex scanners and regex matchers use an internal buffer with UTF-8 encoded text content to scan wide strings and UTF-16/UTF-32 input.
 This means that Unicode input is normalized to UTF-8 prior to matching.
-This internal conversion is independent of the current C locale and is performed automatically by the `reflex::Input` class that passes the UTF-8-normalized input to the matchers.
+This internal conversion is independent of the current locale and is performed automatically by the `reflex::Input` class that passes the UTF-8-normalized input to the matchers.

 Furthermore, RE/flex lexers may invoke the `wstr()`, `wchr()`, and `wpair()` methods to extract wide string and wide character matches.
-These methods are also independent of the current C locale.
+These methods are also independent of the current locale.

-This means that setting the C locale in an application will not affect the performance of RE/flex scanners and regex matchers.
+This means that setting the locale in an application will not affect the performance of RE/flex scanners and regex matchers.

 As a side note, to display wide strings properly and to save wide strings to